crypto-org-chain/chain-docs/docs/wallets/client-cli.md

 ### `wallet delete` - Delete a wallet

-You can deleted a wallet in your storage path.
+You can delete a wallet in your storage path.

 :::danger
 Make sure you have backed up the wallet mnemonic before removing any of your wallets, as there will be no way to recover your wallet without the mnemonic.